oracle-actions/setup-java/README.md

       website: jdk.java.net
       release: N # Replace N with GA, EA, 17, 18, 19, ...
 ```

+> [!NOTE]
+> This action supports two `version` update early-access modes for `release: EA` on `jdk.java.net`:
+>   - `version: latest` updates as early as possible to the latest-and-greatest JDK build (default)
+>   - `version: stable` updates later in the release cycle, usually then a new JDK build goes GA

 ### Download and install an Early-Access build of a named OpenJDK project